-Photo of John Harmon courtesy of African American Chamber of Commerce of New Jersey
+Photo of John Harmon courtesy of African American Chamber of Commerce of New Jersey.

 AC JosepH Media

 TRENTON — The African American Chamber of Commerce of New Jersey announced that on Monday, Sept.
-23, that John E. Harmon, Sr., founder, president and CEO, gave testimony in opposition to a legislative package designed to address the findings of the New Jersey Disparity Study, A4586, A4725, A4724, A4722, before the NJ Assembly Community Development and Women’s Committee.
+23, John E. Harmon, Sr., founder, president and CEO, gave testimony in opposition to a legislative package designed to address the findings of the New Jersey Disparity Study, A4586, A4725, A4724, A4722, before the NJ Assembly Community Development and Women’s Committee.

 Harmon’s testimony followed a 9:30 a.m. press conference, at the statehouse, and was convened by Assemblywoman Sumter, Chair of the Legislative Black Caucus and Chair of the Assembly Community Development and Women’s Affairs Committee and Assemblyman Wimberly, Speaker Pro Tempore and Co-Chair of the Joint Committee on Economic Justice and Equal Employment Opportunity.
 Members of the Legislative Black Caucus, Latino Caucus, AAPI Caucus, and business, union, and community leaders were also in attendance.

 “Having liquidated damages and potential claw back provisions add teeth and enforcement to the A-4586.
-Without an enforcement mechanism the bill is aspirational and will not do anything to advance the MWBE under utilization rate in New Jersey,” Harmon said in his statement.
+Without an enforcement mechanism, the bill is aspirational and will not do anything to advance the MWBE under utilization rate in New Jersey,” Harmon said in his statement.

 “For example, in New York which has the highest MWBE utilization rate in the nation (over 32%), the reason their laws and regulations for aspirational utilization of MWBE are effective is because liquidated damages and claw back remedies are included in New York’s laws and regulation.
 “New York’s laws are constitutional because New York’s laws have been challenged in court and have survived legal scrutiny,” he added.